MohFakih/MandelCUDA/README.md

 # MandelCUDA
-A CUDA based palatalized implementation of a mandelbrot set renderer.
+A CUDA based parallelized implementation of a mandelbrot set renderer.